carlaurr/challenge/3_security/README.md

 ## Audit Logging

 In architecture proposed in this challenge is composed by different components and tools (GCP, Kubernetes, GitHub, ArgoCD, ArgoRollouts and the applications deploted by us).
-It's important to have audit logs enabled in all of them to trach all the actions performed by users and services.
+It's important to have audit logs enabled in all of them to track all the actions performed by users and services.
 If a malicious actor gains access to one of the tools, the audit logs will help us to detect the intrusion and take actions to mitigate the impact.

-Having all the logs scattered in different places can be a mess and dificult the analysis of them in case of an incident.
+Having all the logs scattered in different places can be a mess and dificults the analysis of them in case of an incident.
 In our case, it would be recommended to centralize all the logs in a single place, such as Loki or Google Cloud Logging.
-ArgoCD, kuberenetes and GitHub audit logs can be ingested in any of these solutions.
+ArgoCD, Kubernetes and GitHub audit logs can be ingested in any of these solutions.

 [psa-standards]: https://kubernetes.io/docs/concepts/security/pod-security-standards/